-The airway is the passage that air follows to get from the nose and mouth to the lungs.
-In the lungs, blood drops off carbon dioxide and picks up oxygen.
+The airway is the passage that air follows to flow from the nose and mouth to the lungs.
+With the help of the circulatory system, blood brings carbon dioxide and exchanges it for oxygen.
 This process is called gas exchange.
-The diaphragm, a smooth, flat muscle just below the lungs, is used in breathing.
+The diaphragm, a smooth flat muscle below the lungs, is the main muscle used for breathing.

-For more information on how the respiratory system works, refer to "Respiratory system" on page 353.
+For more information on how the respiratory system works, refer to "Respiratory system" on page 352.